5T33Z0/Clover-Crate/Update_Clover/README.md

 Clover's previous `AptioMemoryFixes` are incapable of booting/installiung macOS 11 and newer.
 Therefore, OpenCore's Memory Fixes (`OpenRuntime.efi`) have been integrated to keep Clover relevant.
 Since Clover r5126, Aptio Memory fixes are obsolete and no longer supported, so an upgrade to the latest Clover version is mandatory in order to be able to install and boot macOS 11 and newer.

 ## Who is this Guide for?
 This guide is for everyone trying to upgrade to the latest revision of Clover, so they can install and run macOS Big Sur and newer on their machines.
-When updating Clover, there are several obstactles along the way, such as removing old memory fixes, drivers and picking the correct settings for newly added "Quirks" section of the `comfig.plist`.
+When updating Clover, there are several obstactles along the way, such as removing old memory fixes, drivers and picking the correct settings for newly added "Quirks" section of the `config.plist`.
 Users who don't want to run macOS Big Sur or newer on there systems don't need to update clover but they should not update past Clover r5123.1 either.

 ## Problem Description
 If you just update your existing "old" Clover EFI by installing the latest `Clover.pkg` like you used to, this will most likely result in an inoperable bootloader due to missing boot parameters in the `config.plist` as well as residual files from the "old" Clover version which need to be removed first.